-Mass Audubon sanctuaries are open to the public and groups may spend time in areas that have moving vehicles, outside school groups, and wild animals.
-In order for all children to gain the most from their experience in our programs, children are expected to follow Mass Audubon's Participant Code of Conduct with minimal one-on-one support.
+Our staff establishes expectations and offers guidance throughout each day.
+Mass Audubon sanctuaries are open to the public and camp groups may spend time in areas that have visitors, vehicles, varied terrain, water, and wild animals.
+In order for everyone to have a safe and positive experience, campers are expected to follow Mass Audubon's Camper Code of Conduct with minimal support from staff.